railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 Hire New People
 ===============

-Using OpenERP you can efficiently manage the process of hiring the new people for your organization.
+Using OpenERP, you can efficiently manage the process of hiring new people for your organization.
 It is a well managed recruitment process from initial contact to hiring the applicant.

 Recruitments